March 13, 2012

 Sophomore point guard Eric Atkins is averaging 12.2 points-per-game this season.
 He averaged 5.8 ppg. last season as a freshman.

-Atkins has scored 20 or more points in a game three times this season, including a career-high 27 points versus Mississippi Valley State in
+Atkins has scored 20 or more points in a game three times this season, including a career-high 27 points versus Mississippi Valley State in the season opener.

 Atkins is shooting a team-best 37.1% (43-116) from three-point range this season (minimum 20 attempts).